Skip to main content

 The PSTN stop sell

-From 5 September 2023 we’ll move into stop sell, but it's important to plan ahead and begin exploring IP alternatives sooner rather than later.
+With the stop sell in place, it's important to plan ahead and begin exploring IP alternatives sooner rather than later.
 Our team will guide you through the transition process to make sure you have a seamless migration.

 Need more help?
-Take a look at these frequently asked questions:
+Check out our frequently asked questions:

 How will the PSTN stop sell affect my existing analogue phone lines?